Skip to main content

 From SEN communities

-• Inclusive Forest School experiences designed specifically for children with SEND
+• Inclusive Forest School experiences designed specifically for children and young adults with SEND

-• Part of Buckinghamshire SEND local offer with Family Hub Network
+• Part of SEND local offer in Buckinghamshire

-• Short break outings available for children with additional needs and disabilities
+• Used for short break outings for children and young people with additional needs and disabilities

-Sourced from facebook, council accessibility page, family information service, SEN activity provider within the SEN community.
+Sourced from council accessibility page, family information service, council documents, social media within the SEN community.
 Individual experiences vary.

 When to visit